Audit Committee – 15 April 2014

 Although CIPFA’s guidance was new, many of the changes reflected issues already incorporated in the Audit Committee’s Terms of Reference such as the introduction of the Annual Governance Statement and its associated governance responsibilities and various legislative requirements around Treasury Management.
 The new guidance also reflected developments since the original document, for example Public Sector Internal Audit Standards and recognised the significant changes affecting other areas of the public sector such as police following the Police Reform and Social Responsibility Act 2011.
 An important new section on effectiveness emphasised an evaluation of the impact of an audit committee rather than compliance with a checklist.
 For example, the audit committee could support improvement across a range of objectives such as good governance, arrangements to secure value formoney and the operation of an ethical governance framework.

 The Director in his report also stated that a forward plan of reports and map of assurances was first introduced in June 2009.
-The plan showed the assurance each report would provide to allow the Audit Committee to fulfill its terms of reference.
+The plan showed the assurance each report would provide to allow the Audit Committee to fulfil its terms of reference.
 In addition to categories of assurance provided, the forward plan showed whether the source of assurance was primary or supporting.
 The forward plan had been refreshed for 2014/15 and minor changes had been made to reflect timing adjustments to some external audit reports.
-Appendix B of the report showed the categories and level of assurance the Audit Committee needed to fulfill its terms of reference and approve the council’s audited accounts and Annual Governance Statement.
+Appendix B of the report showed the categories and level of assurance the Audit Committee needed to fulfil its terms of reference and approve the council’s audited accounts and Annual Governance Statement.
 A forward plan of reports for the Audit Committee to consider was shown in Appendix C.

 Resolved – (a) That following consideration of the report and discussion of its content, the committee agrees that the CIPFA’s guidance on audit committees be noted; (b) that the Forward Plan for 2014/15 provides sufficient scope to provide an appropriate level of assurance on the adequacy of the council’s internal control and governance arrangements, and (b) that the Forward Plan for 2014/15 be approved.